Paul Jaworski: First armored car robbery

 He was the leader of the Flathead gang, which committed the first-ever armored car robbery, on March 11, 1927.
 The gang stole over $104,000 from an armored vehicle on Bethel Road (now Brightwood Road), Bethel, (now Bethel Park), 7 miles outside of Pittsburgh, Pennsylvania.
 The bandits placed 500 pounds of black powder (stolen the previous day from nearby Mine 3 in Mollenaur, PA) under the roadbed, and made off with money that was on its way to Coverdale, Pennsylvania for the Pittsburgh Terminal Coal Company.

 Detroit News payroll robbery

 The gang was also known for the payroll robbery of The Detroit News business offices in 1928.

 Execution

 Jaworski was shot and arrested in Detroit on 13 September 1928, while attempting to escape from the police across Chambers Avenue, after being hunted down to a nearby restaurant.
 He was sentenced to death in Pennsylvania on January 2, but received a stay of execution, until a sanity evaluation could be completed.

 Jaworski was executed by electric chair in Pennsylvania for a separate payroll robbery which resulted in a murder.
 The execution took place on January 21, 1929.
+Although born to Catholic parents, when offered the services of a chaplain before his execution Jaworski said: